 The Math Behind the SSAT’s Wrong Answer Penalty

-The Wrong Answer Penalty used to be the norm on most competitive standardized tests.
-Up until January of 2016, the SAT provided 5 answer choices per multiple-choice question and would deduct one quarter point per wrong answer.
+Wrong answer penalties actually used to be the norm on most competitive standardized tests.
+Up until January of 2016, the SAT provided 5 answer choices per multiple-choice question and would deduct 1/4 point per wrong answer.
 Following the lead of Advanced Placement tests and the ACT, College Board got rid of the wrong-answer penalty and reduced the SAT’s per-question answer choices to four.

-Students taking the Middle and Upper Level SSAT, however, must still contend with the wrong-answer penalty, grappling with a complex mental equation for every question in order to maximize their scores.
+Students taking the Middle and Upper Level SSAT, however, must still contend with the wrong answer penalty, making split-second decisions between guessing on a question or skipping it entirely in order to maximize their score.

 Or must they?